 What happens if I suddenly stop taking PPI?

 If PPI is stopped suddenly, reflux symptoms may return for around four to five days because of what is known as rebound acid hyper-section.
 This occurs when the stomach has become used to a PPI and starts producing more acid.
-Some over-the-counter medicines can help to relieve symptoms as the stomach readjusts to no longer need a PPI.
+Some over-the-counter medicines can help to relieve symptoms as the stomach readjusts to no longer needing a PPI.

 To reduce the risk of rebound acid hyper-section, your doctor may gradually lower your PPI dose before stopping.
 Your reflux symptoms may change over time, so the dose of PPI you need may also change.
 You doctor can help you to manage this.